fabolze/SoAWebApp/UE5_Integration_Plan.md

-# UE5 Integration Plan
+﻿# UE5 Integration Plan

 A blueprint-only implementation roadmap that turns the SoA content repository into a narrative-focused JRPG inside Unreal Engine 5.
 This builds on `UE5_Integration/UE5_Blueprint_Integration_Guide.txt` and is backed by two new companion docs:

-- `UE5_Integration/Data_Relationship_Map.md` � quick reference for which tables feed which systems.
+- `UE5_Integration/Data_Relationship_Map.md` ï¿½ quick reference for which tables feed which systems.
-- `UE5_Integration/Blueprint_Systems.md` � subsystem-level breakdown for data, narrative, combat, and tooling.
+- `UE5_Integration/Blueprint_Systems.md` ï¿½ subsystem-level breakdown for data, narrative, combat, and tooling.

 ## Vision & Design North Star
 - Deliver an author-first experience: narrative tools must let you iterate on branching stories, evocative dialogue, and companion side tales rapidly.